Child Custody and Child Support

 Guidance for Decisions About Custody

-In many divorces, two of the most important decisions a family will make involve where their children children will live and what role each parent will play in the children’s lives.
+In many divorces, two of the most important decisions a family will make involve where their children will live and what role each parent will play in the children’s lives.
 The attorneys at Ulrichsen Rosen & Freed LLC are mindful of the lingering impact that divorce negotiations and proceedings can have on these relationships.

 These two custody issues must also be resolved for parties who have children together but were not unmarried.